 We can start defining the receiving systems request using the Receiving System API specification.

-The Receiving System API specification will define the Context Name, Method and Content Type to be used for the request.
+The Receiving System API specification will define details like the Context Name, Method, and Content Type to be used for the request.
 This definition can be different depending on the connector protocol.
-See the APIs and Connectors for more details.
+For more information, go to APIs and Connectors for more details.

 Remove namespace

-The remove namespace checkbox will remove namespace references on an outbound orchestration XML request.
+The “remove namespace” checkbox will remove namespace references from an outbound orchestration XML request.
+For instance, the payload will undergo transformation as illustrated below:

 Timeout